How the polls, including ours, missed Trump's victory

-NEW YORK/LONDON Two days ago, pollsters and statisticians gave Hillary Clinton odds of between 75 and 99 percent of winning the U.S. presidential election.
+NEW YORK/LONDON (Reuters) - Two days ago, pollsters and statisticians gave Hillary Clinton odds of between 75 and 99 percent of winning the U.S. presidential election.
 How did so many get it so wrong?

 In hindsight, the polling consensus went astray in two major ways.